Muslim man lynched in India ‘for taking a banana’ at Hindu temple event

 At around 5am on Tuesday, a mob tied Ishaq to an iron pole with a leather belt and beat him up mercilessly on suspicion that he had stolen “prasad”, or a ritualistic offering, at a prayer event organised by the area’s Hindus to observe the Ganesh Chaturthi festival.

-The event was held three lanes away from Ishaq’s house in Sunder Nagri area of the Indian capital.
+The event was held three lanes away from Ishaq’s house.

 “My son was killed because he ate prasad,” Wajid, 60, said.
 “Those who killed my son found it offensive that a Muslim touched their prasad.”